-Insects Resembling Bed Bugs
+Insects that look like Bed Bugs

 Some insects, such as bat and barn swallow bugs, share the physical appearance of common bed bugs.
 They all belong to the family Cimicidae.
 The physical differences such as the length of hairs on the thorax often are subtle and require magnification.
 All of these bugs have short, wide heads like those of the bed bug.
 Their bodies are broad and flat, enabling them to crawl into narrow crevices.
 All of them feed on blood, but the preferred source varies depending on species.
 For example, bat bugs prefer to feed solely upon bats.
 Furthermore, while bed bugs infest crevices, furniture and bedding within human homes, bat bugs inhabit the abandoned nests of bats, birds and other small mammals.